-13.1 RACE START - TYRES
+13.1.
+TYRES:

-In accordance with Motorsport UK Regulations it is not permitted to change tyres between leaving the designated assembly point and the start of the race, except in the case of force majeure (puncture or other obvious damage) with the permission of a Scrutineer or if the Clerk of the Course confirms that there has been an adverse change in weather conditions.
+In accordance with Motorsport UK Regulations, it is not permitted to change tyres between leaving the designated assembly point and the start of the race, except in the case of force majeure (puncture or other obvious damage) with the permission of a Scrutineer or if the Clerk of the Course confirms that there has been an adverse change in weather conditions.
 No artificial heating devices, including special covers, may be used during this period except where specifically allowed in Championship Regulations.
 Specific Championship Regulations may vary this procedure.

-13.2 RACE START - GREEN FLAG LAP
+13.2.
+GREEN FLAG LAP:

-Any driver unable to start the green flag lap must indicate their situation as per Motorsport UK Regulation Q12.13.
-Any competitor unable to maintain grid positions on the green flag lap to the extent that all other cars (with the exception of cars in the same predicament) are ahead of them may complete the green flag lap but must stop at the rear of the last row of the grid but ahead of any cars to be started with a time delay.
+Any driver unable to start the green flag lap must indicate their situation as per NCR Ch.12 App.6 Art.6.11 (12.6.6.11).
+Any competitor unable to maintain grid positions on the green flag lap to the extent that all other cars (except for cars in the same predicament) are ahead of them may complete the green flag lap but must stop at the rear of the last row of the grid but ahead of any cars to be started with a time delay.
 The onus is on the competitor to comply and failure to do so may result in a report to the Clerk of the Course who, unless Championship Regulations state something to the contrary, may impose an immediate or retrospective time penalty be added to the competitors course completion time.

-14 SAFETY CAR
+14. SAFETY CAR:

 During races, a safety car may be brought into operation to neutralise the race upon the sole decision of the Clerk of the Course.
-Competitors must familiarise themselves with the relevant Motorsport UK (section q appendix 2) and Championship Regulations.
+Competitors must familiarise themselves with the relevant NCR Ch.12 App.8 Art.2 (12.8.2) and Championship Regulations.

-15 RACE STOPAGES
+15. RACE STOPPAGES:

 In the event that a race has to be stopped by the use of the red flag then Motorsport UK regulations will be followed with regard to any restart which may be undertaken.
-However in the event that any race has to be stopped then the Clerk of the Course reserves the right to send the race concerned back to the paddock and only undertake a further restart at the end of the day if time permits.
+However, in the event that any race has to be stopped then the Clerk of the Course reserves the right to send the race concerned back to the paddock and only undertake a further restart at the end of the day if time permits.

-16 PARC FERME
+16. PARC FERMÉ:

-At the end of every practice session, qualifying session or race, all competing vehicles must be taken to the designated Parc Fermé area unless given special dispensation by the Championship Eligibility Scrutineer not to do so.
+At the end of every practice session, qualifying session or race, all competing vehicles must be taken to the designated Parc Fermé area unless given special dispensation by the Eligibility Scrutineer not to do so.
 Any competitor who decides not to complete a session must still take their vehicle to the designated Parc Fermé area and may not return directly to the paddock or pits.
 All vehicles are under Parc Fermé conditions from the showing of the flag to conclude a session until they are released from Parc Fermé by an authorised official of the meeting.
 Admission to the Parc Fermé area is only allowed for the competing vehicle, its driver(s) and officials.
-No other person may enter the area unless invited to do so by the Championship Eligibility Scrutineer.
+No other person may enter the area unless invited to do so by the Eligibility Scrutineer.

-Failure to take a vehicle to the Parc Fermé area, breaches of the Parc Fermé conditions or non-authorised persons being found within the area may result in disqualification from the meeting
+Failure to take a vehicle to the Parc Fermé area, breaches of the Parc Fermé conditions or non-authorised persons being found within the area may result in disqualification from the meeting.

-17 JUDGES OF FACT
+17. JUDGES OF FACT: